Your First Lesson

 To get the most out of your lessons, come prepared:

-- Follow the rules – You can still get penalty points before you pass your test – for speeding for example.
-So come prepared, knowing your Highway Code and your responsibility as a driver
+Follow the rules – You can still get penalty points before you pass your test – for speeding for example.
+So come prepared, knowing your Highway Code and your responsibility as a drive

 Your First Driving Lesson